 On-page optimization factors you should focus to include:

 Example of some on-page SEO action items include:

 - Optimizing your title tags and meta descriptions.

 - Streamlining your site’s navigation.

 - Speeding up your website.

 Keep reading to learn how to do on-page optimization for each of these on-page SEO factors.

-Now that you know what factors influence your on-page SEO, you can start optimizing them.
+Now that you know what factors influence your On-Page SEO, you can start optimizing them.
 Take care, it will take time to optimize your website, as well as see the results from it.
-Following best practices for these factors, however, will help you create a website that can endure algorithm updates.
+As per Antraajaal the Best SEO Agency In Chandigarh follows best practices for these factors, however, will help you create a website that can endure algorithm updates.

 - What is the URL?
 The URL is like an address, but for a page on the internet.

 - URL for your page must include a short description of your page and the page’s topic.